hisptz/dhis2-public-portal/apps/docs/docs/deployment/intro.md

 - Custom deployment on non-root paths

 ### Portal Manager Deployment
-The Portal Manager application can be deployed:
+The Portal Manager application can be deployed directly to a DHIS2 instance as a standard DHIS2 app:
-- Directly to a DHIS2 instance as a standard DHIS2 app
+ - Manually from github releases
-- As a standalone application with connection to a DHIS2 instance
+ - Through the app hub

 Choose the deployment method that best fits your infrastructure and requirements.